tvjsx/trading-vue-js/docs/guide/Guide.md

 ...
 ```

-*Now PerfectTrades is now defined and there is no "Unknown type" warning.*
+*PerfectTrades is now defined and there is no "Unknown type" warning.*

 ### Custom draw() method